Chapter 2

 Autistic people are good at thinking for ourselves.

-Lots of people have to deal with peer pressure, which is when people around you tell you to do something.
+Lots of people have to deal with peer pressureWhen people around you tell you to do something.
+You might do that thing even if you don’t want to., which is when people around you tell you to do something.
 You might do that thing even if you don’t want to, because you want people to like you.
 For example, you might watch a movie you hate because your friends want to see it.

 Non-autistic people have a hard time saying no to peer pressure.
 They get very upset if they think people will not like them.
 Autistic people can also have a hard time with peer pressure, but it is easier for us to think for ourselves.
 We might not feel peer pressure as much.